salvatore356/gaussian-blur/README.md

 # Unveiling the Magic of Gaussian Blur: A Smoother World of Images

-Welcome to the SkyShader repository!
-This repository showcases a simple Gaussian Blur effect implemented using React, Three.js, and GLSL.
+Welcome to the Gaussian Blur repository!
+This repository showcases a simple Gaussian Blur effect implemented using React, Three.js, and GLSL, also this include a C++ version in the cpp folder.

 Read the full blog post on [Salvatore Labs Blog](https://blog.salvatorelabs.com/unveiling-the-magic-of-gaussian-blur-a-smoother-world-of-images).